Kuuchuu/BG3ModManager-LinuxLauncher/README.md

  - "--steam"
      - Add to Steam as a non-Steam game.
      - **Requires `pip install vdf pefile`**
+ - "--clean"
+     - Removes the WINEPREFIX.
+Can be used with --setup for a fresh install.

 Both flags can be passed simultaneously.